 The lesson is to remain consistent throughout the brand-building journey.
 Even when sales may be challenging, staying in front of the public's eye is a requirement if you intend to build brand equity and brand visibility.
 Today, Apple's marketing consists of traditional media and live events delivered consistently.
 According to the 22 Immutable Laws of Branding by Al and Laura Reis, The Law of Consistency is the one that marketers violate most frequently.
 The duo says that once a brand stands for something, it is often abandoned, as the manufacturer initiates a "change the brand" mentality.
 The problem is that markets will change, but brands should not.
 It's okay to change the content or incorporate a new slant; however, the essential characteristics that propelled brand mindshare should never change.
 It's a lesson that Apple has perfected in terms of product development and marketing.

-The daily marketing bombardment of over 10,000 messages in multiple mediums, including emails, texts, feeds, social media, television, radio, and more, is overwhelming.
+Building the Brand The daily marketing bombardment of over 10,000 messages in multiple mediums, including emails, texts, feeds, social media, television, radio, and more, is overwhelming.
 Brands have a very challenging task to be noticed by consumers.
 To break through the clutter, one needs to apply the law of consistency and brand the company daily.

 One only needs to consider the initial benefits of branding: